Skip to main content

 If you are not a California resident, please contact Human Resources at benefits@pepperdine.edu for more information on your state’s leave policy.

-SDI is a partial wage replacement benefit, offered by the State of California, and provides up to 70-90% of your gross salary while you are on your Pregnancy Disability Leave.
-Once your claim is approved by the State, there is a seven-day waiting period for which you will not receive an SDI payment.
+Disability Insurance (DI) is a partial wage replacement benefit that provides up to 70-90% of your gross weekly salary while you are on a leave of absence related to your own serious illness, injury, or pregnancy.
+Once your claim is approved, there is a seven-day waiting period for which you will not receive payment.

 coordination of benefits